-Steps O For more details about the product and how to configure features, click Help or press F1.
+Steps @ For more details about the product and how to configure features, click Help or press F1.

-- 1) In the navigation pane on the left, browse to Interfaces. - 2) Right-click the empty space and select New Physical Interface. - From the Interface ID drop-down list, select an ID number.
-This ID maps to a network interface during the initial configuration of the engine. - 4) From the Type drop-down list, select Normal Interface. - Click OK.
-The physical interface is added to the interface list. - Click H Save.
-Do not close the Engine Editor.
+- In the navigation pane on the left, browse to Interfaces. - Right-click the empty space and select New Physical Interface. - From the Interface ID drop-down list, select an ID number.
+This ID maps to a network interface during the initial configuration of the engine. - 4) From the Type drop-down list, select Normal Interface. - 5) Click OK.

+The physical interface is added to the interface list.